Jet launching from the Kerr black hole magnetosphere: An electrogeodesic approach: Motion of charged particles in the Kerr magnetosphere

 Upon an overall factor of $1/\Sigma$, both contributions only involve a function of the polar angle.
-This ensures that the equations for $\dot{t}$ and $\dot{\varphi}$ are indeed separable.
+Upon using the radial and polar equations, this ensures that the equations for $\dot{t}$ and $\dot{\varphi}$ are indeed separable.
 They are explicitly given by

 This concludes the review of the proof of the separability of the electrogeodesic equations in the test magnetic monopole on the Kerr geometry.